 When the women arrived at the inventor’s home on North Avenue in Waukegan, Amet handed each a pair of boxing gloves.
 Dunn thought she was doing “our town inventor” a favor.
 “We whipped those long skirts out of the way and had a fine old time.”
 For several historic minutes, the girlfriends punched each other while Amet took their picture with his camera, becoming the first women in motion pictures.

 In 1909, while traveling in Spokane, Washington, Bess Dunn discovered that Amet had sold prints of the film.
-In a local theater, she was recognized by an usher as one of the “boxing girls.”
+She was recognized by an usher of a local theater as one of the “boxing girls.”
 Amet’s film had traveled 2,000 miles and was still being shown 11 years later.

 Amet's best known films are related to the Spanish-American War of 1898.